FAQs

 You reach the PCL by calling 877-WA-PSYCH (877-927-7924).
 Prescribing providers may call 24 hours a day, seven days a week.
 Non-prescribing care providers may call between 8 a.m. and 5 p.m.
 Monday through Friday (excluding holidays).

-Any care provider may also schedule ahead using our calendar.
+Any care provider may also schedule ahead using our online calendar feature.

 If those options don’t work for you, you may also email PCLWA@uw.edu to request a scheduled consultation.
 Please include your name, preferred day/time and a brief description of your question.
+Please do not include patient identifying information.
 To assist in your planning, the average consult takes about 15 minutes, including a brief intake with our navigator and time speaking with our psychiatrist.

 The PCL email is monitored between 8 a.m. and 5 p.m.
 Monday through Friday (excluding holidays).